SkretasLab/ProteoSeeker/README.md

 The steps of the seek mode of ProteoSeeker:

 1. The selected protein families are determined based on their input codes and their profiles are collected.
 Type **1, 2, 3** analysis.
-2. The "seek profile database" (spd) is created.
+2. The "seek profile database" (SPD) is created.
 Type **1, 2, 3** analysis.
 3. The protein names associated with the selected families are collected.
 Type **2, 3** analysis.
-4. The protein database is filtered based on the collected protein names and the "seek filtered protein database" (sfpd) is created.
+4. The protein database is filtered based on the collected protein names and the "seek filtered protein database" (SFPD) is created.
 Type **2, 3** analysis.
 5. The reads in the FASTQ files undergo several quality control checks by FastQC.
 Type **1, 2, 3** analysis.
 6. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
 Type **1, 2, 3** analysis.
 7. The preprocessed reads are assembled into contigs by Megahit.
 Type **1, 2, 3** analysis.
 8. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
 Type **1, 2, 3** analysis.
 9. CD-HIT is used to reduce the redundancy of the pcdrs.
 Type **1, 2, 3** analysis.
-10. The pcdrs are screened against the spd through HMMER.
+10. The pcdrs are screened against the SPD through HMMER.
 Any pcdr with at least one hit from this screening is retained (set 1).
 Type **1, 2, 3** analysis.
-11. The rest of the pcdrs are screened against the sfpd through DIAMOND BLASTP, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
+11. The rest of the pcdrs are screened against the SFPD through DIAMOND BLASTP, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
 In addition, set 1, if not empty, is screened against the Swiss-Prot protein database through DIAMOND BLASTP.
 Type **2, 3** analysis.
 12. Both sets are screened against all the profiles of the Pfam database through HMMER.
 Type **1, 2, 3** analysis.
 13. Topology prediction is performed by Phobius.
 Type **1, 2, 3** analysis.
 14. Motifs provided by the user are screened against each protein.
 Type **1, 2, 3** analysis.